-The spiritual essence of blood is sacrifice.
-The efficacy of Jesus' spiritual offering is infinitely greater than can be expressed by our sense of human blood.
-The material blood of Jesus was no more efficacious to cleanse from sin when it was shed upon "the accursed tree," than when it was flowing in his veins as he went daily about his Father's business.
-His true flesh and blood were his Life; and they truly eat his flesh and drink his blood, who partake of that divine Life.
+- The spiritual essence of blood is sacrifice.
+The efficacy of Jesus' spiritual offering is infinitely greater than can be expressed by our sense of human - blood.
+The material blood of Jesus was no more efficacious to cleanse from sin when it was shed upon "the accursed tree," than when it was flowing in - o his veins as he went daily about his Father's business.